kashflowNG/WebUrlViewer/replit.md

 ## Overview

-This is a full-stack web application that combines a browser-like URL viewer with Telegram bot integration.
-The application allows users to view websites through an embedded iframe interface while providing automated screenshot and monitoring capabilities via a Telegram bot.
-The system features a cyberpunk/hacker-themed UI with real-time WebSocket communication between the web interface and Telegram bot.
+This is a full-stack web application that provides a browser-like URL viewer with an embedded iframe interface.
+The application allows users to view websites through a clean, responsive interface with auto-scroll and auto-refresh capabilities.
+The system features a cyberpunk/hacker-themed UI with performance monitoring and browser-like navigation controls.

 ## System Architecture